• Skip to main content

 Tara Teaspoon

-A little citrus tang makes this icing perfect for decorating holiday cookies.
-It's tasty on shortbread, sugar cookies and even gingerbread cookies!
+A little citrus tang makes this royal icing flavored with lemon perfect for decorating holiday cookies.
+It's tasty on shortbread, sugar cookies, and classic gingerbread cookies!

 Print Recipe Pin Recipe